Dyalog/ullu/docs/how-to-add-tests.md

 io_0←0
 ```

 Then we need to get some specific data that we can manipulate to give us expected results to some testcases to logically/mathematically check the correct output.
-This is meant as a very basic fallback to when test with model[todo add link to model section]() functions fail.
+This is meant as a very basic fallback for testing with model[todo add link to model section]() functions fail.

 This can look something like this: